scjam/alchemy-journal/career-track-read-26.md

 ### Intro to Webpack
 - Necessity is the mother of invention
-- Websites got bulky with javascript files and developers started outcoding what browsers could understand
+- Websites got bulky with javascript files and developers started out coding what browsers could understand
 - "Webpack is a static module bundler."
 - Webpack makes a graph that lets the browser know the LCD of what's needed to execute the code
 - create-react-app